Owasso is located between Rice Street and Victoria Street and north of County Road C in the communities of Roseville and Shoreview.

 Shore fishing on this lake is limited.
 Anglers may fish from shore between the boat ramp and the public beach on the northeast shore of the lake.
 The water is very shallow in this area and anglers may not be very successful.

-- Stock 879 pounds of Walleye fingerlings (3 lbs. per littoral acre) in even numbered years.
+- Stock 879 pounds of Walleye fingerlings (3 pounds per littoral acre) in even numbered years.

 - Stock 384 Muskellunge fingerlings (1 per lit. acre) in odd numbered years.